HEnquist/camilladsp/websocket.md

 ## Command syntax
-All commands are sent as JSON.
+All commands are sent as the string text representation of a JSON object.

 For commands without arguments, this is just a string with the command name within quotes:
 ```
 "GetVersion"
 ```

 For commands that take an argument, they are instead given as a key and a value:
 ```json
 {"SetUpdateInterval": 500}
 ```

+Note, if you are using NodeJS/javascript then simply wrap your JSON object with JSON.stringify() before sending.
+IE ``` ws.send(JSON.stringify({"SetUpdateInterval": 1000}))```;

 The return values are also JSON.
 The commands that don't return a value return a structure containing the command name and the result, which is either Ok or Error:
 ```json